Please ensure to read the following legal documentation before opening a live trading account with GO Markets Pty Ltd.

 As part of our licensing requirements, GO Markets are required to adhere to key benchmarks set out by our corporate regulator, the Australian Securities and Investment Commission ("ASIC").
 We consider it important to not only adhere to these benchmarks, but strive to achieve above and beyond what are considered to be minimum compliance requirements.

-Client trades are 'hedged' by passing the equivalent volume of instrument traded through to a liquidity partner, thereby mitigating client risk resulting from adverse market movements.
+We may not hedge a client’s position or post the trade “straight through” (known as straight through processing, or STP) and instead, we set the prices at which we are prepared to deal with you.
+In some cases, client trades are 'hedged' by passing the equivalent volume of instrument traded through to a liquidity partner, thereby mitigating client risk resulting from adverse market movements.
 We also conduct regular surveillance of our client-to-liquidity provider exposure to ensure any discrepancies that may arise are corrected as appropriate.
 This may from time-to-time involve bulk purchases of a given currency, security or index with a liquidity partner which are generally infrequent and immaterial in size.
-As a non-dealing desk provider, it is also imperative to mitigate counterparty risk.
-In an effort to reduce this risk, GO Markets sources liquidity from Tier 1 or 2 brokers and Australian based and regulated providers.
+It is also imperative to mitigate counterparty risk.
+In an effort to reduce this risk, GO Markets sources liquidity from Tier 1 or 2 partners.

 Client funds are deposited into the National Australia Bank (NAB) where we have multiple client accounts in various currencies and they are segregated from business operating funds.
 NAB is an Australian Authorised Deposit-Taking Institution.